 So this recipe should come as no surprise.
 I spotted the inspiration for these sushi stacks on Pinterest by Taylor at The Girl on Bloor; I would totally recommend her blog and beautiful recipes.

 I have then adapted it - as I always do!
 The main change I've made is losing the bang-bang sauce and replacing it with a sauce made from natural yoghurt (or use a dairy free alternative if you want to) combined with my newest discovery coconut aminos, a soy sauce replacement.
-I'm still researching this product but think it might just be the answer to my Asian cooking dreams!

 So let's get to the recipe!
 IT IS SO EASY.
 I was totally chuffed with how these stacks came out and with their colourful layers they totally satisfy that 'eat the rainbow' mantra to get a varied diet full of different vitamins and minerals.